-The City has selected five key node (urban centre) and corridor (main street) areas where targeted, City-driven rezonings are being pursued to leverage existing transit investment and encourage more housing opportunities and business development.
+The City has selected five key node (urban centre) and corridor (main street) areas where targeted, City-driven rezonings are being pursued to take advantage of existing transit investment and encourage more housing opportunities and business development.

 The areas selected are: